 The Replication layer ensures that data is correctly replicated across the cluster to allow high availability in the event of a node failure.
 It implements a distributed consensus mechanism to ensure that all nodes agree on the current state of any data item.

 The storage layer is responsible for the persistence of data to local disk and the processing of low-level queries and updates on that data.

+In the next chapter, we’ll gleefully abandon the complexities and sophisticated CockroachDB architecture and focus on the far simpler task of getting started with the CockroachDB system.